bensmithett/style/README.md

 ## Getting started

 Style is designed as a starting point to work with your own asset build process (eg an [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html), [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/) task).
-Just be able to drop the `stylesheets` folder into your app & start styling!
+Just drop the `stylesheets` folder into your app & start styling!

 Example build configurations are provided for Gulp & Webpack (see below for how to use them).